CABF Constitution ( the following documents are in force )

 Please note that at the Annual General Meeting held on September 24, 2024, the action of CABF Council to approve further changes to the Credentials Policy were ratified by the membership.
 These changes created a new category of accreditation to allow a local church to request recognition of a Local Church Minister.

-To view a copy of the updated Policy on Credentials Committee in the Policy and Procedures Manual, click the following link Policy and Procedures Manual.
+To view a copy of the updated Policy on Credentials Committee in the Policy and Procedures Manual, click here.

 Click here for an Application Form for those seeking accreditation with the CABF.
 Click here for an Application Form for those seeking accreditation prior to upcoming ordination in a CABF Church.
 (These forms are out of date.
 Please contact the Chair of the Credentials Committee here for current forms.)